W. Maynard Sparks: Death and funeral

-Bishop Sparks died 17 August 1999 at his home in Sacramento, California, at the age of 92.
+Sparks died August 17, 1999, at his home in Sacramento, California, at the age of 92.

 At the time of his death he was one of only two surviving bishops of the former E.U.B.
 Church, the other being Bishop Paul W. Milhouse of Franklin, Indiana.
 At the time of the 1968 E.U.B.-Methodist merger, there were one retired and seven active E.U.B. bishops.
-A memorial service for Bishop Sparks was held 25 August 1999 at 10:00 a.m. at the Faith United Methodist Church, 3600 J. Street, Sacramento, CA 95816.
+A memorial service for Sparks was held August 25, 1999, at the Faith United Methodist Church in Sacramento.